arocull/Shepherd/README.md

 ## Packages

-To compile this program, you must install the SDL2 library.
+This game uses SDL2 as a dependency.
+To install this package, run:
 `$ apt install libsdl2-dev`

-The game compiles based off of a Makefile as well using g++, but it should hopefully handle the rest.
+The game compiles uses a Makefile to compile by executing g++ commands.

-Once the game is compiled, to run it, simply execute 'main' within the build/ directory to play it.
+Once the game is compiled, to run it, simply execute 'main' within the build directory to play it.
+`$ ./build/main`

 ## Gameplay (Currently)

-Use WASD to move.
-Your sheep will follow you around, but move at half the speed.

-In order to move to different areas around the world, you must be touching all your sheep (or touching sheep touching sheep touching sheep, etc).

-Standing on the magma will give you a fireball.
-Hit space to fling it.
+There is a tutorial in place that should help instruct you on how to play and give you the basic controls.
+Currently there isn't much to do, but it's at least playable.

-Hit F11 to toggle fullscreen and windowed mode (game should adjust aspect ratio automatically).
+F11 can be used to toggle fullscreen and windowed mode (game should adjust aspect ratio automatically).

-Hit Escape to close the game.
+Hitting Escape closes the game.